 Dr Matley & Partners is the largest surgical partnership in the country.
-We are a full partnership of thirteen specialist surgeons covering the entire spectrum of general, vascular, oncology and specialist GI surgery.
+We are a full partnership of 5 specialist surgeons covering the entire spectrum of general, vascular, oncology and specialist GI surgery.
 The practice has provided 24-hour surgical cover for the southern suburbs of Cape Town since 1976 under the previous leadership of Dr Garron Caine and Dr Peter Jeffery who established the practice ethos and reputation.
-We provide surgical care at the three largest private hospitals: Life Vincent Pallotti Hospital, Life Kingsbury Hospital and Constantiaberg Mediclinic.
+We provide surgical care at Life Kingsbury Hospital.

 We have had the opportunity to review our own outcomes and costs versus other surgeons and the expected norms through engagement with various funders and through Barry Childs at Insight Actuaries.
 Whereas we tend to charge fees that are higher than average, there is good evidence that we are excellent at controlling downstream costs.
 With reduced hospital and ICU stays, theatre time and readmission rates and a remarkably small spend on radiology and pathology, we have confidence that we competitively cost-effective.
 Provider contracts with our practice are therefore likely to save schemes a lot of money and have led to all of our various contracts being renewed by the funders without any hesitation for 2018.
 Data collected as part of the Discovery Health / Surgicom Surgeon Quality Report has confirmed for two years in a row (2016 and 2017) that our practice is far and away the most efficient surgical practice in the country.